rafastern/Dryland_PV_vs_afforestation/Readme.md

 Code and data related to the article on dryland PV and afforestation (see citation below).
 The repository is organised as follows:

-  - Codes: Contains subfolders for 4 main parts, with calculations of:
+  - Code: Contains subfolders for 4 main parts, with calculations of:
     1) Calibration of UAV radiation measurements to the Eddy Covariance system mast
 	2) Sensible heat flux and aerodynamic resistance
     3) The break-even time (BET) for our forest and PV sites